r2roesk/react-assessment/README.md

-This repository contains a skeleton react application to add, fetch, and display a list of books.
+This repository contains a skeleton React application to add, fetch, and display a list of books.

 ## To get started with this assessment: